Coarse Equivalences of Euclidean Buildings: Euclidean buildings

-(EB5) If $A_1,A_2,A_3$ are affine apartments which intersect pairwise in half spaces, then $A_1\cap A_2\cap A_3\neq\emptyset$. \end{Num} \begin{Num}\textbf{Example: Euclidean cones over spherical buildings} Let $B$ be a spherical building and let $E\!B(B)$ denote the quotient of $|B|\times[0,\infty)$ where $|B|\times 0$ is identified to a point.
+The number $n$ is called the \emph{dimension} of the Euclidean building $X$.
+It coincides with the topological (covering) dimension of $X$ \cite[7.1]{KramerLocal} \cite[3.3]{Lang}.
+In \cite{TiComo}, \cite{KL} or \cite{Par}, the translation group of the affine Weyl group may be some $W$-invariant subgroup of $(\RR^n,+)$.
+Since we are in this paper only concerned with metric properties of Euclidean buildings, and since the affine Weyl group can always be enlarged to the full translation group without changing the underlying metric space and the set of affine apartments \cite[1.2]{Par}, there is no loss in generality here.
+From our viewpoint, every point $p\in X$ is a \emph{special point} \cite[1.3.7]{BT}.
+We remark that the Coxeter group $W$ of a Euclidean building need not be crystallographic \cite{HKW} \cite{BeKa}. \begin{Num}\textbf{Example: Euclidean cones over spherical buildings\ } Let $B$ be a spherical building and let $\EB (B)$ denote the quotient of $|B|\times[0,\infty)$ where $|B|\times 0$ is identified to a point.
 Let $d_{|B|}$ denote the spherical metric on $|B|$, and put $d(x\times s,y\times t)^2=s^2+t^2-2st\cos(d_{|B|}(x,y))$; see \cite[I.5.6]{BH}.
-With this metric, $E\!B(B)$ is the infinite Euclidean cone over $|B|$.
-It is not difficult to see that $E\!B(B)$ is a Euclidean building.
-The affine apartments in $E\!B(B)$ correspond bijectively to the apartments of $B$.
+With this metric, $\EB (B)$ is the infinite Euclidean cone over $|B|$.
+It is not difficult to see that $\EB (B)$ is a Euclidean building.
+The affine apartments in $\EB (B)$ correspond bijectively to the apartments of $B$.
 These buildings are generalizations of the trees of type (I), and we call them \emph{Euclidean buildings of type (I)}.
-One can view $E\!B(B)$ as the affine building with respect to the trivial valuation on the spherical building $B$.
-We note that this construction if functorial: every automorphism of $B$ extends to an isometry of $E\!B(B)$.
+One can view $\EB (B)$ as the affine building with respect to the trivial valuation on the spherical building $B$.
+We note that this construction is functorial: every automorphism of $B$ extends to an isometry of $\EB (B)$.
 In this way, every spherical building can be viewed as a Euclidean building.
-This functor $E\!B$ was considered by Rousseau in \cite{Rou} where $E\!B(B)$ is called \emph{immeuble vectoriel}. \end{Num} \begin{Num}\textbf{Example: leafless trees} A leafless tree is a Euclidean building.
+In \cite{Rou}, $\EB (B)$ is called an \emph{immeuble vectoriel}. \end{Num} \begin{Num}\textbf{Example: leafless trees\ } A leafless tree is a $1$-dimensional Euclidean building.
 In particular $\RR$ is a Euclidean building.
-The affine Weyl group is $W\RR=\{x\mapstoo \pm x+c\mid c\in\RR\}$. \end{Num} \begin{Num}\textbf{Example: simplicial affine buildings} The geometric realization of an affine simplicial building is a Euclidean building \cite{Bro} \cite{TiComo}. \end{Num} A \emph{Weyl simplex} in $\RR^n$ is an intersection of Weyl chambers.
-The Weyl simplices in $\RR^n$, ordered by inclusion, form a simplicial complex which is isomorphic to the Coxeter complex $\Sigma$ of $W$.
-The images of the Weyl simplices in $X$ under the charts are also called Weyl simplices; the image of the origin in $\RR^n$ is called the \emph{base point} of the Weyl simplex.
+The affine Weyl group is $W\RR=\{x\mapstoo \pm x+c\mid c\in\RR\}$. \end{Num} \begin{Num}\textbf{Example: simplicial Euclidean buildings\ } The geometric realization of an affine simplicial building is a Euclidean building \cite{Bro} \cite{TiComo}. \end{Num} The images of the Weyl simplices in a Euclidean building $X$ under the charts are also called Weyl simplices.
+The image of the origin in $\RR^n$ is called the \emph{base point} or \emph{tip} of the Weyl simplex. \begin{Num}\textbf{The vector distance\ } Let $a_0\subseteq\RR^n$ be a fixed Weyl chamber.
+Given two points $p,v$ in the Euclidean building $X$, there exists a chart $\phi:\RR^n\rTo X$ that maps $a_0$ to a $p$-based Weyl chamber containing $v$.
+Let $\Theta(p,v)\in a_0\subseteq\RR^n$ denote the vector that is mapped to $v$.
+By (EB3), the vector $\Theta(p,v)$ is independent of $\phi$.
+We thus have a well-defined map